lisamelton/video_transcoding/README.md

 Just copy and paste the sample commands to preview or transcode.

+If HandBrake and MPlayer disagree about the cropping values, then `detect-crop` prints out something like this:

+    Results differ...

+    # From HandBrakeCLI:

+    mplayer -really-quiet -nosound -vf rectangle=1920:816:0:132 '/path/to/Movie.mkv'
+    mplayer -really-quiet -nosound -vf crop=1920:816:0:132 '/path/to/Movie.mkv'

+    transcode-video --crop 132:132:0:0 '/path/to/Movie.mkv'

+    # From mplayer:

+    mplayer -really-quiet -nosound -vf rectangle=1920:820:0:130 '/path/to/Movie.mkv'
+    mplayer -really-quiet -nosound -vf crop=1920:820:0:130 '/path/to/Movie.mkv'

+    transcode-video --crop 130:130:0:0 '/path/to/Movie.mkv'

+You'll then need to preview both and decide which to use.

 When input is a disc image directory instead of a single file, the `detect-crop` tool doesn't use MPlayer, nor does it print out commands to preview the crop.

 Be aware that the algorithm to determine optimal shape always crops from the top and bottom or from the left and right, never from both axes.